-Clinical Laboratory Sciences Major with a Minor in Biology for Rutgers University Cytotechnology Program

-Students must complete at least 90 credits in total (including required Rutgers University prerequisite courses) before enrolling in the cytotechnology courses.
-Biology: BI121, 204, 213, 214, 219, 427 (or 428), and 437.
-Chemistry: CH113, 114, 223, and 224.
+Clinical Laboratory Sciences Major with a Minor in Biology for Rutgers University Cytotechnology Program Program in this form was discontinued by Rutgers University in 2017.
+It will probably be replaced by a 3+2 combined bachelor's to master's program.
+Students interested in cytotechnology cannot currently choose a cytotechnology degree pathway but may wish to ensure that they complete the previous cytotechnology course requirements while at GCU so they are prepared for a cytotechnology degree pathway in the future.
+The pre-2017 requirements for entry into the Rutgers University cytotechnology program were: Biology: BI121, BI204, BI213, BI214, BI219, BI427 (or BI428), and BI437.
+Chemistry: CH113, CH114, CH223, and CH224.
 Mathematics: MA110.
 Statistics: BI203, MA103, or SO201.
 A histology course is required but may be taken at Rutgers University in the summer prior to beginning studies in the cytotechnology program.
 Recommended elective: BI320.
-Recommended electives for students planning to seek an advanced degree in science: MA115, MA116, PH121 and PH122.
-Students must check current Rutgers University program requirements to ensure that GCU credits plus Rutgers University credits add up to at least 120 credits.
+Recommended electives for students planning to seek an advanced degree in science: MA115, MA116, PH121, and PH122.